Welcome to The International Sun Conference on Teaching and Learning

 2016 Theme: Teaching and Learning Experientially

 This year’s theme of “Teaching and Learning Experientially” focuses on how instructors can get students fully engaged in their discipline by doing active, hands-on learning in an authentic, professional context.
-Such engagement may or may not happen within a for-credit class and can take many forms such as clinical experiences, student teaching, cooperative education, fieldwork, study abroad, fellowships, internships, apprenticeships, practicums, undergraduate research, service learning, and volunteering.
+Such engagement may or may not happen within a for-credit class and can take many forms such as clinical experiences, student teaching, cooperative education, fieldwork, educational travel, fellowships, internships, apprenticeships, entrepreneurship, practicums, undergraduate research, service learning, and volunteering.
 Research suggests these rich experiences help students succeed by increasing self-knowledge, commitment, and professional preparation.

 What is the Sun Conference?